 SaaS purchase decisions differ significantly from other products in several key ways:

-Extended evaluation periods: Buyers typically spend 2-3 months researching before making decisions on software solutions, creating multiple touchpoints where content can influence the buying process.
+Extended evaluation periods: Buyers often spend many months researching before deciding on software — frequently six months or more for complex, enterprise solutions — creating multiple touchpoints where content can influence the buying process.

 Multiple stakeholder involvement: On average, 6-10 decision-makers are involved in B2B SaaS purchases, each requiring different types of content that address their specific concerns.